WELCOME TO THE LEGISLATION WEBSITE

 The texts of Ordinances previously set out on the Government websites of St Helena and Ascension were not authoritative but were prepared for the purpose of enabling ready access to the current law, and specifically so as to be made accessible via the internet.
 Under section 10 of the Revised Edition of the Laws Ordinance, 1999, this Revised Edition is the only authoritative version of the laws and “is deemed to be, in all courts of justice and for all purposes whatsoever, without any question, the sole authentic edition in respect of the law contained in it and in force” at the revision date*.

-As contemplated by section 5 of the Revised Edition of the Laws Ordinance, it is intended that the 2017 Revised Edition will be periodically updated by the addition or removal of material from the website or the amendment of material or by other means.
+As contemplated by section 13 of the Revised Edition of the Laws Ordinance, it is intended that the 2017 Revised Edition will be periodically updated by the addition or removal of material from the website or the amendment of material or by other means.
+The Revised Edition was last updated on 12 March 2018.

 The laws of St Helena, Ascension and Tristan da Cunha as enacted are published in the respective Government Gazette and reference can be made to those if necessary.
 Users who wish to refer to the original text of an Ordinance or item of subsidiary legislation can address enquiries as shown above.